cloud-bulldozer/stockpile/README.md

 Stockpile uses Red Hat Ansible to collect system information.
 To add to the Stockpile, the user must create a new Anbile role that defines what they are looking to capture.

 ## How do I add to the existing Ansible roles?
-Let's say for example you wanted to capture all the interface drivers on the SUT -- not an useful since this fact already exists.
-However, for the sake of the example, bare with me.
+Let's say for example you wanted to capture all the interface drivers on the SUT -- not particularly useful since this fact already exists.
+However, for the sake of the example, bear with me.

 In order to create a new set of information to stockpile, create the Ansible role directory, *roles/example*

-For this work, we just need to create the tasks, so in *roles/example/tasks/main.yaml*
+For this work, we just need to create the tasks, so in *roles/example/tasks/main.yml* add the relevant tasks.

 ## Norms to follow while adding roles

 Please make sure that you follow the below mentioned norms:

-1. Never use set_fact more than once in your role(per playbook)
+1. Never use set_fact more than once in your role(per playbook).
-2. Use register to set your vars and not set_fact
+2. Use register to set your vars and not set_fact.
-3. Use set_fact at the end to build the dictionary according to hierarchy required
+3. Use set_fact at the end to build the dictionary according to the required hierarchy.
-4. Prefix the dictionary with stockpile_
+4. Prefix the dictionary with "stockpile_".
 5. Don't try to build the dictionary using the vars directly, lets say if you run a shell command to set var1, while building dictionary use var1.stdout